iPhone Text Effects: Tips and Tricks

-Verizon delivers the most 4G LTE coverage, and the second-most 5G coverage, in Vermont.
+Verizon delivers the most 4G LTE coverage, and the third-most 5G coverage, in Vermont.

-Verizon offers the second-most 5G coverage in Vermont, as its network spreads across 14% of the state.
+Verizon offers the third-most 5G coverage in Vermont, as its network spreads across 2% of the state.
 That may not sound like much, but rest assured that the greater Burlington, Middlebury, Waterbury, St. Johnsbury, Rutland, and Brattleboro areas are all covered.

 It’s also worth noting that the carrier is actively expanding its 5G network reach in Vermont, so you can expect this percentage—and the availability of the carrier’s fastest network speeds—to increase in the coming weeks and months.

-AT&T serves up the second-most 4G coverage, and the third-most 5G coverage, in the state of Vermont.
+AT&T serves up the second-most 4G and 5G coverage in the state of Vermont.

 AT&T’s 4G network covers 65% of Vermont, a few percentage points shy of coverage leader Verizon.
 Outside of some dead zones around Craftsbury, Montgomery, and the far northeast corner of the state, AT&T covers Vermont pretty thoroughly with its network.